feast-dev/feast/docs/how-to-guides/adding-or-reusing-tests.md

             "customer_profile:avg_passenger_count",
             "customer_profile:lifetime_trip_count",
             "conv_rate_plus_100:conv_rate_plus_100",
+            "conv_rate_plus_100:conv_rate_plus_100_rounded",
             "conv_rate_plus_100:conv_rate_plus_val_to_add",
             "order:order_is_success",
             "global_stats:num_rides",
             "global_stats:avg_ride_length",
+            "field_mapping:feature_name",
         ],
         full_feature_names=full_feature_names,
     )

+    if job_from_df.supports_remote_storage_export():
+        files = job_from_df.to_remote_storage()
+        print(files)
+        assert len(files) > 0  # This test should be way more detailed

+    start_time = datetime.utcnow()
     actual_df_from_df_entities = job_from_df.to_df()
     # ... more test code

-    assert_frame_equal(
+    validate_dataframes(
-        expected_df, actual_df_from_df_entities, check_dtype=False,
+        expected_df,
+        table_from_df_entities,
+        keys=[event_timestamp, "order_id", "driver_id", "customer_id"],
     )
     # ... more test code
 ```
 {% endtab %}
 {% endtabs %}

-The key fixtures are the `environment` and `universal_data_sources` fixtures, which are defined in the `feature_repos` directories.
-This by default pulls in a standard dataset with driver and customer entities, certain feature views, and feature values.
-By including the environment as a parameter, the test automatically parametrizes across other offline / online store combinations.
+- The key fixtures are the `environment` and `universal_data_sources` fixtures, which are defined in the `feature_repos` directories and the `conftest.py` file.
+This by default pulls in a standard dataset with driver and customer entities(that we have pre-defined), certain feature views, and feature values.
+    - The `environment` fixture sets up a feature store, parametrized by the provider and the online/offline store.
+It allows the test to query against that feature store without needing to worry about the underlying implementation or any setup that may be involved in creating instances of these datastores.
+    - Each fixture creates a different integration test with its own `IntegrationTestRepoConfig` which is used by pytest to generate a unique test testing one of the different environments that require testing.
+- Feast tests also use a variety of markers:
+    - The `pytest.mark.integration` marker is used to designate integration tests which will cause the test to be run when you call `make test-python-integration`.
+    - The `@pytest.mark.universal_offline_stores` marker will parametrize the test on all of the universal offline stores including file, redshift, bigquery and snowflake.
+    - The `full_feature_names` parametrization defines whether or not the test should reference features as their full feature name(fully qualified path) or just the feature name itself.

 ## Writing a new test or reusing existing tests

+### Is it an integration or unit test?

+- In integration tests, multiple modules of Feast are tested together.
+This also includes testing of Feast components that connect to services outside of Feast(e.g connecting to gcp or aws clients).
+    - Generally if the test requires the initialization of a feature store or an external environment in order to test (i.e using our universal test fixtures), it is probably an integration test.
+- Unit tests, on the other hand, test individual classes or functions for class level behavior.
+Unit tests should not require pytest to spin up external services and should not need to access classes in other modules of Feast.

 ### To add a new test to an existing test file

-* Use the same function signatures as an existing test (e.g. use `environment` as an argument) to include the relevant test fixtures.
+* Use the same function signatures as an existing test (e.g. use `environment` and `universal_data_sources` as an argument) to include the relevant test fixtures.
-* If possible, expand an individual test instead of writing a new test, due to the cost of standing up offline / online stores.
+* If possible, expand an individual test instead of writing a new test, due to the cost of starting up offline / online stores.
+* Use the `universal_offline_stores` and `universal_online_store` markers to parametrize the test against different offline store and online store combinations.
+You can also designate specific online and offline stores to test by using the `only` parameter on the marker.

 ### To test a new offline / online store from a plugin repo